 2. Levothyroxine Treatment Of Hypothyroidism Is NOT Effective

-In a vast majority of patients, levothyroxine treatment of hypothyroidism is NOT effective.
+In a vast majority of patients, Levothyroxine treatment of hypothyroidism is NOT effective.
 This is my observation after treating thousands of patients with hypothyroidism.
-Even though patients continue to complain to their physicians about their ongoing hypothyroid symptoms.
+Unfortunately, patients continue to complain to their physicians about their ongoing hypothyroid symptoms.

 Unfortunately, most physicians ignore hypothyroid symptoms in their patients.
 Instead, physicians simply focus on treating a blood test called TSH.
 The main problem is that TSH itself is another unscientific approach to monitor the treatment of hypothyroidism.

-3. Levothyroxine Treatment Of Hypothyroidism does NOT Cure Hypothyroidism
+3. Levothyroxine Treatment For Hypothyroidism does NOT Cure Hypothyroidism

-Levothyroxine treatment approach to hypothyroidism is like a band-aid approach.
-Because it simply tries to replace your thyroid hormone.
-And that too in a suboptimal way, as elaborated above.
+The Levothyroxine treatment approach to hypothyroidism is like a band-aid approach, because it simply tries to replace your thyroid hormone and that too, is in a suboptimal way, as elaborated above.
 Levothyroxine does not cure your hypothyroidism, a misconception many patients have.

 - Aim at replacing both T4 and T3.

-- Treat patient’s symptoms and not just the blood test.
+- Treat patient’s symptoms and not just focus on the blood test.
 Hence a careful, clinical but scientific monitoring is important.